This rule is established by authority conferred upon the chancellor of higher education in section 3345.50 of the Revised Code.

 (4) An institution shall comply with sections 153.06 and 153.07 of the Revised Code regarding advertisement for construction.
 The institution shall also list bids on the Ohio business gateway web site.

 (5) An institution shall comply with the statutory requirements for the establishment of lien escrow accounts and the processing of contractor payment requests subject to any outstanding liens.

-(6) An institution shall use the alternative dispute resolution process established by the department of administrative services for the resolution of construction disputes.
+(6) An institution shall use the alternative dispute resolution process established by the Ohio facilities construction commission for the resolution of construction disputes.

 (F) Project scope and funding